Effect of isoscalar and isovector scalar fields on baryon semileptonic decays in nuclear matter: Weak coupling constants in vacuum

 The transition matrix element for the decay of an initial baryon $B_1$ to a final baryon $B_2$ and lepton $l$ with its antineutrino ${\bar \nu}_l$, namely $B_1 \to B_2 + l + {\bar \nu}_l$, is proportional to the matrix element of the baryon weak current $J^\mu(x)$, which consists of the vector and axial-vector currents, as

 with

 where $C = \cos \theta_c \, (\sin \theta_c)$ is the Cabibbo angle for the strangeness transition $\Delta S = 0 \, (1)$, and $p_{1 (2)}$ is the four-momentum of baryon $1 (2)$.
 Here, $q^2=(p_1 - p_2)^2$ is the momentum transfer squared, which is generally quite small for any such decays.
-The ellipses in Eqs.~(\ref{eq:weakv}) and (\ref{eq:weaka}) refer to additional vector and axial-vector currents, which contribute to the decay rates only in order $q/M$ or higher.
+The ellipsis in Eq.~(\ref{eq:weakv}) or (\ref{eq:weaka}) refers to additional vector or axial-vector currents, which contribute to the decay rates only in order $q/M$ or higher.
 Therefore, we here focus on the leading form factors $f_1(0)$ (vector coupling constant) and $g_1(0)$ (axial-vector coupling constant), and only consider the $\mu=0$ component of $V^\mu$ and the $\mu=3$ component of $A^\mu$ (all baryons are treated with spin up).

 The $\beta$ decay of the octet baryon, $B_1 \to B_2 + e^- + {\bar \nu}_e$, can be interpreted as the quark $\beta$ decay like $q_i \to q_j + e^- + {\bar \nu}_e$ inside the baryon, where $j=u$ and $i$ could be $d$ or $s$ quark.
 The weak coupling constants without the cm correction, $f_1^{(0)}$ and $g_1^{(0)}$, are then calculated by the quark model